leonmax/philip/README.md

 ```

 ## Marathon artifact/group extension
-first, like the configuration, you are allow to use either json or yaml
+- first, like the configuration, you are allow to use either json or yaml
-second, you can add profiles that can override the default content of the artifact/group configuration. the extended format is under the format like below
+- second, you can add profiles that can override the default content of the artifact/group configuration.
+The extended format is under the format like below

 ``` yaml
 # you regular artifact/group config